wp-plugins/wptouch/readme.txt

 * Tested and works efficiently with WordPress MU when installed site-wide (Finally!)
 * Please read the details in this readme regarding use on WordPress MU
 * Disqus commenting plugins out-of-the-box styling enhancements
+* Changed post nav on the single post page to prev/next post, instead of entry titles for length's sake
 * We're working on IntenseDebate plugin support, should be out with the next revision
 * Added javascript to support framesets and screen size detection
+* Fixed bug related to RSS feeds being broken in some situations

 = Version 1.8.6: =